Madrapps/add-reviewers/README.md

-# add-reviewer-action
+# Add Reviewers

-Github action that add Reviewers to the Pull Request
+Github action that adds Reviewers to the Pull Request

 ## Usage